 Plus, cheap systems can cause a lot of electrical problems that you do not want to have to deal with.
-There’s also the risk of a cheap system giving in under low-temperature conditions due to electrical components and wires not being properly insulated.
-And if you’re not this far yet and are in the market for a good chicken coop then check out our list right here.
+There’s also the risk of a cheap system giving in under low-temperature conditions, due to electrical components and wires not being properly insulated.

 With that in mind, the Cheeper Keeper Automatic Chicken Coop Door Opener is our favorite pick because it hits on all the key points we’ve mentioned above.
 It’s a complete battery-powered kit, meaning it works in any remote location, and you don’t need to purchase a door, separately.
 It also has sensors to avoid shutting the aluminum door while a chicken is in the way.
 Moreover, light sensors trigger the system to automatically open or close the coop door at dusk and dawn.